ahmadajmi/multilingualwithangular/multilingualwithangular.md

 ![localstorage](https://cloud.githubusercontent.com/assets/626005/9083058/6a8488ee-3b68-11e5-988c-8a4713c5f6fe.png)

-### TODO
 ## Working with CSS and App Layout Direction (RTL & LTR)

-Comes to the presentation part, if you are working with two languages with the same writing directions (English & French), that would be great, but if one of the language direction is RTL and the other is LTR, we need do some extra work to adjust some layout scenarios.
+Now we reached the presentation part, if you are working with two languages with the same writing directions (English & French), that would be great, but if one of the language direction is RTL and the other is LTR, we need do some extra work to adjust some layout scenarios.

 Let's say this is the code for the LTR language (English)